alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 WHERE object_name IS NOT NULL
 ```

 Cleaning the field `Country` was the most complex task throughout this cleaning process.
 There were over 950 distinct values for Country.
 There were several complications such as multiple variations of the same country, spelling mistakes, countries broken down into regions, city names instead of countries, multiple countries included in the same field, with different types of delimiters used.
-It took several hours to clean the list.
+It took a long to clean the list.
 Here is a summary of some of the SQL steps taken:

 ```sql
 UPDATE `polar-fulcrum-392507.met_art_data.met_art_data` -- standaradise variations of United States to USA.